ohler55/ox/README.md

  - Fixed a bug that caused all input to be read before parsing with the sax parser and an IO.pipe.

-### Release 2.1.7

- - Empty elements such as <foo></foo> are now called back with empty text.

- - Fixed GC problem that occurs with the new GC in Ruby 2.2 that garbage collects Symbols.

 ## Description